Symphony No. 2 (Moore): Movements

-This is the shortest and most jovial and most obviously neoclassical of all the movements.
+The third movement is the shortest and most jovial and most obviously neoclassical of all the movements.
 It starts with a happy and bubbling theme on woodwinds which forms the basis of the whole movement.
 In the more animated middle section (where the woodwind indulges in some trilling baroquery) a second theme on trumpet is countered by the main theme in a delightfully contrapuntal way before winding down into stillness.